ibrahimAlbyrk/ibrahimAlbyrk/README.md

 **`Passionate Tech Men (Game Developer/Game Designer)`**

 Hello,
 I am a passionate game developer.
 I have been developing games professionally for 7 years and have implemented many personal projects.
-I worked as a freelancer and now I am working as a Co-founder and Lead Game Developer at a company called White Room.
+I worked as a freelancer and I work with my team called White Room.

 At White Room we develop VR Mid Core games.
 I have been pursuing my passion for game development for many years and I focus on improving myself in every new project.
 Thanks to both my individual projects and my professional work, I have gained extensive experience in the field of game development.